EthanC/Athena/README.md

 - `twitter`: Set `enabled` to `false` if you wish for `itemshop.png` to not be Tweeted

 Edit the images found in `assets/images/` to your liking, avoid changing image dimensions for optimal results.

+Athena is designed to be ran using a scheduler, such as [cron](https://en.wikipedia.org/wiki/Cron).

 ```
 python itemshop.py